ocristian/java-box/lambdas-and-streams/README.md

 - stream provide a sequence of elements
 	+ supporting either sequencial or parallel aggregate operations
 - most operations take a parameter that describes its behaviour
-	+ tipically using lambda expressions
+	+ typically using lambda expressions
 	+ must be non-interfering (does not modify the stream)
 	+ typically stateless
 - streams may be changed from sequencial to parallel (and vice-versa)